macintushar/draw/README.md

 Set up your environment variables:

-Create a `.env` file in the root directory and add your Supabase credentials:
+Create a `.env` file in the root directory and add your Supabase and Sentry credentials:

     cp .env.example .env